umeshpalai/Insert-Image-in-jupyter-Notebook/README.md

 # Insert-Image-in-jupyter-Notebook
-Insert Image/Text in jupyter Notebook &amp; write a headline in jupyter notebook
+Insert Image/Text in jupyter Notebook & write a headline in jupyter notebook